openml/server-api/docs/CONTRIBUTING.md

 First, follow the [installation](installation.md#local-installation) instructions for contributors to install a local fork with optional development dependencies.

+## Database
+In addition to the database setup described in the [installation guide](installation.md#setting-up-a-database-server), we also host a database on our server which may be connected to that is available to [OpenML core contributors](https://openml.org/about).
+If you are a core contributor and need access, please reach out to one of the engineers in Eindhoven.

 ## Pre-commit

 We use [`pre-commit`](https://pre-commit.com) to ensure certain tools and checks are